open-telemetry/opentelemetry.io/content/en/blog/2022/exponential-histograms.md

 for the complete definition.

 Before we talk about the second type of histogram, pause and think about some of the questions you can answer when data is structured like this.
-Assuming you’re using a histogram to track the number of milliseconds it took to respond to a request, you can determine:
+Assuming you're using a histogram to track the number of milliseconds it took to respond to a request, you can determine: